ErikEJ/erikej.github.io/_posts/2021-08-08-ef6-microsoft-data-sqlclient.md

 To try out the provider, simply install the new  [ErikEJ.EntityFramework.SqlServer](https://www.nuget.org/packages/ErikEJ.EntityFramework.SqlServer) package available on NuGet.
 The package is currently in preview, but my plan is to release a supported version soon.

+> **UPDATE** An official provider based on my effort is now available - please use it, as my provider is deprecated: [Microsoft.EntityFramework.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFramework.SqlServer/)

 ```plaintext
 Install-Package ErikEJ.EntityFramework.SqlServer -Version 1.0.0-rc5
 ```